miraaaa1910/IDB30102_GroupB_FingerprintBiometricSecurity/README.md

 ## Research Methodology & Development Model
 * The study adopts a quantitative experimental research design
 * It follows the 6-phase Cross-Industry Standard Process for Data Mining (CRISP-DM) model
-* Business Understanding defines the research problem, objectives, and security risks of puppet attacks
+* Business Understanding defines the research problem, objectives and security risks of puppet attacks
-* Data Understanding identifies and collects bonafide samples, simulated puppet attacks, and supporting LivDet datasets
+* Data Understanding identifies and collects bonafide samples, simulated puppet attacks and supporting LivDet datasets
-* Data Preparation cleans, normalizes, segments fingerprint images, and extracts LBP and HOG features
+* Data Preparation cleans, normalizes, segments fingerprint images and extracts LBP and HOG features
-* Modelling involves selecting, training, and optimizing an SVM classifier to differentiate normal authentication from puppet attacks
+* Modelling involves selecting, training and optimizing an SVM classifier to differentiate normal authentication from puppet attacks
 * Evaluation assesses model performance using classification and PAD metrics
 * Deployment/Prototype demonstrates the detection mechanism as an additional security layer for fingerprint authentication